Jfri3ss/CGS3066-Final-Project/README.md

 # CGS3066-Final-Project
-TERM PROjECT  -  TABLE  3066
+TERM PROJECT  -  TABLE  3066
 Due Date:  11:59 PM on April 22, 2022
 For your term project, you should create a simple website for a restaurant called Table 3066.
 This project can be done in groups of up to 3 students and the goal is for you to practice all of the topics you have learned